SAP-docs/preview.developer.concur.com/src/api-reference/spend-documents/post-receipt.md

 This endpoint facilitates the creation of a new receipt.
 There are 2 features that can be used to create a receipt: '_simpleReceipt_' and '_cfdi_'.

-### Simple Receipt ###

-This feature allows for the creation of a simple receipt.
-The document of the receipt should be uploaded with the request along with the metadata of the receipt.
-The uploaded receipt will be processed and the receipt will be available in Avaialble Receipts/Documents with in Expense.

-### CFDI ###

-This feature allows for the creation of a receipt along with the document & data.
-Vendors can upload the receipt document and the receipt data within the same request body.
-The uploaded receipt will be processed and the receipt will be available in Avaialble Expenses with in Expense.

 ### Scopes
 `spenddocs.receipts.write` `spenddocs.receipts.writeOnly`  - Refer to [Scope Usage](#./getting-started.md#scope-usage) for full details.